-- (1) In this Part- - (a) "UK emissions", in relation to a greenhouse gas, means emissions of that gas from sources in the United Kingdom; - (b) "UK removals", in relation to a greenhouse gas, means removals of that gas from the atmosphere due to land use, land-use change or forestry activities in the United Kingdom; - (c) the "net UK emissions" for a period, in relation to a greenhouse gas, means the amount of UK emissions of that gas for the period reduced by the amount for the period of UK removals of that gas. - (2) The amount of UK emissions and UK removals of a greenhouse gas for a period must be determined consistently with international carbon reporting practice.
+- (1) In this Part- - (a) "UK emissions", in relation to a greenhouse gas, means emissions of that gas from sources in the United Kingdom; - (b) "UK removals", in relation to a greenhouse gas, means removals of that gas from the atmosphere due to [F5processes, mechanisms or] activities in the United Kingdom; - (c) the "net UK emissions" for a period, in relation to a greenhouse gas, means the amount of UK emissions of that gas for the period reduced by the amount for the period of UK removals of that gas. - (2) The amount of UK emissions and UK removals of a greenhouse gas for a period must be determined consistently with international carbon reporting practice.